The need for Optimization

 - Regional spending totals.

-The amount of data you store, the amount of network traffic you use, and the actions you conduct on Google Cloud Storage objects determine your Google Cloud Storage prices, as well as special retrieval costs if you move data to Google’s low-cost cold storage tiers.
-Similarily, for AWS, you will need to evaluate between the three storage solutions EBS, EFS and S3 before you finalize an option for your usecase.
-Utilizing the proper mix of these services for the lowest storage costs can help you maximize the storage capacity of your environments.
+The amount of data you store, the amount of network traffic you use, and the actions you conduct on objects determine your Google Cloud Storage prices, as well as special retrieval costs if you move data to Google’s low-cost cold storage tiers.
+Utilizing the proper mix of these services for the lowest storage costs can help you maximize outputs while managing GCP spend.